phuchoang2603/phuchoang2603.github.io/content/posts/on-premise-provision-terraform.md

 After covering the foundations of our hypervisor and storage platform, it's time to move on to the most interesting part of this series: provisioning a `Kubernetes` cluster on `Proxmox`.
 This means creating a bunch of VMs, and I refuse to do that manually.

 This post is Part 1 of our `Kubernetes` build, focusing on how I use `Terraform` to create a repeatable, automated, and scalable VMs cluster on Proxmox, all with a single command.
+If you want to see how this project performs in action, you can watch the video below.

+{{< youtubeLite id="IrlKAG5bctk" label="Video demo" >}}

 {{< github repo="phuchoang2603/kubernetes-proxmox" showThumbnail=true >}}